DeepSota/AstFocus/README.md

 # AstFocus
-This repository provides a simple implementation of the work [“Efficient Robustness Assessment via Adversarial Spatial-Temporal Focus on Videos”](https://dl.acm.org/doi/abs/10.1145/3474085.3475395)
+This repository provides a simple implementation of the work [“Efficient Robustness Assessment via Adversarial Spatial-Temporal Focus on Videos”]

 **Demo:**

-Here, we provide 3 video clips in folder "c3d_hmdb51_np_vid", you can run the following script and observe the effect:
+Here,5 video clips are provided in folder "c3d_hmdb51_np_vid", you can test them ：

 ```python
 python Untarget_attack_test.py   # untargeted attack